vladak/workmon/README.md

 ## History

-Originally, this was based on a Raspberry Pi with USB hub to connect the distance reader and a light bulb with 3 lights.
+Originally, this was based on a Raspberry Pi with a directly attached USB hub to connect the distance reader and a [light bulb with 3 lights](https://www.adafruit.com/product/5127) which was used to do the alerting.
+The ultrasonic distance sensor was placed in original iPhone plastic box (the one with the transparent cover) with two holes for the sensor.
-The Rpi died suddenly and I found more fun "architecture" based on Adafruit Feather.
+The Rpi died suddenly and I found more fun "architecture" based on microcontrollers.

+Also, I believe the placement of the distance sensor was causing [value flapping](https://github.com/vladak/workmon/issues/10).
+It was attached with double sticky tape the white cable holder underneath the table on the right side and was not fully in horizontal position which is possibly made it to get erroneous readings.
+Another possibility is some interaction with the Linux running on the Raspberry Pi.

 ## Setup